Philippine Science High School System: Admissions

-Admission into any campus of the system can be done through the national competitive exam, lateral admission, or intercampus transfer.
+Admission into any campus of the system can be done through the National Competitive Examination (NCE), Lateral Admission Qualifying Examination (LAQE), or intercampus transfer.
+This also formerly replaced by the Requirements for Admission, Criteria, and Evaluation (RACE) System during the COVID-19 pandemic.

 National Competitive Examination

-Students who want to study in a campus within the Philippine Science High School System must take an entrance exam to get admitted called the National Competitive Examinations (NCE).
+Students who wish to study in a campus within the Philippine Science High School System must take an entrance exam to beadmitted called the National Competitive Examination which covers English, science, mathematics, and abstract reasoning.
 A grade school student must belong to the top ten percent of their graduating class or have an aptitude in mathematics and science.

-The NCE is reputed to be competitive with limited slots per academic year only available.As per the Second Congressional Commission on Education (EDCOM 2) Year 2 report, 49,481 took the NCE in a bid to get admitted in the PSHSS' 16 campuses for the academic years 2022–23 and 2024–25.
+The NCE is reputed to be competitive with limited slots per academic year only available.
+As per the Second Congressional Commission on Education (EDCOM 2) Year 2 report, 49,481 took the NCE in a bid to get admitted in the PSHSS' 16 campuses for the academic years 2022–23 and 2024–25.
 Only 5,544 of the 11,351 qualified applicants enrolled during that period.

 Lateral admission – qualifying exam

-Admission can also be done through lateral admission.
-A student who has finished Grade 7/Grade 8 (under the high school curriculum or the new K-12 curriculum) outside of the Philippine Science High School System may be allowed admission to the PSHS if specific requirements are met.
+Admission can also be done through lateral admission through the LAQE.
+A student who has finished Grade 7 or Grade 8 (under the high school curriculum or the new K-12 curriculum) outside of the Philippine Science High School System may be allowed admission to the PSHS if specific requirements are met.